 I’ve discovered instead that recovery lies not in forcing myself to be ‘well’ but in accepting what I am and where I am in my life, not running away from moods but being present to what is happening in my life.

 I know that when I paint I am present.
 The internal dialogue ceases, the feeling of pain is dulled and I feel an enthusiasm, a reason for being alive and a way of noticing the beauty around me.
 I also find that bright colours boost my mood, so I often use vibrant colours in my work and I think this gives my work a sense of joy and perhaps spirit.

-My mental health hit crisis point in 2001 when I had post natal depression with my second child.
-This was the bleakest time of my life and the only respite was an arts and craft group run at a local sure start centre.
+My mental health hit a crisis point in 2001 when I had post-natal depression with my second child.
+This was the bleakest time of my life and the only respite was an arts and crafts group run at a local sure start centre.
 I remember the joy of being in a creative environment with some lovely people, where for 2 hours my pain just vanished as I could be carefree and creative.

-I tried a whole range of strategies to overcome my illness, including talking treatments and medication, and gradually my symptoms improved.
+I tried a whole range of strategies to overcome my illness, including taking treatments and medication, and gradually my symptoms improved.

-But as ever things change: I was made redundant last month and with my husband’s encouragement I have decided to focus on my art business as a full time job.
-This hasn’t been an easy decision to take; it has created a lot of anxiety about money and my confidence / ability to go it alone.
-I think one of my biggest fears is of failure and not being able to enjoy my creativity as I need to have a commercial focus.
-However I know that this is an amazing opportunity and with good planning, passion and tenacity I can make it work:.
+But as ever things change: I was made redundant last month and with my husband’s encouragement I have decided to focus on my art business as a full-time job.
+This hasn’t been an easy decision to take; it has created a lot of anxiety about money and my confidence/ability to go it alone.
+I think one of my biggest fears is failure and not being able to enjoy my creativity as I need to have a commercial focus.
+However, I know that this is an amazing opportunity and with good planning, passion and tenacity I can make it work:

 You can find out more about Lor Bird here…